In the post a matter of state I've introduced you to the three basic building blocks that I use to build software systems:

-- Events: Events record decissions taken, usually as a result of responding to a command.
+- Events: Events record decissions taken in the past, usually as a result of responding to a command.

-- State: Represents the data and structure of an entity at a given point in time.
+- State: Represents the data and structure of an entity at a given point in time (usually current time).

 Using these three base primitives together with Event Modeling I can analyse and model business processes.